0xMrNobody/Homelab-Documentation/Personal and Home Network Information Security and Disaster Recovery Policy.md

 	- Confidential files that under no circumstances can be seen by other eyes (example: bitcoin seed phrase, KeepassXC database) will be kept on an offline encrypted drive.
 Drive will be encrypted using Veracrypt and a SHA256(twofish(serpent())) scheme secured by a 24+ character password that will never be written down or recorded anywhere and will be memorized.

 	- Sensitive data that needs an off-site back up will be kept in Proton Drive which is "trusted" to be encrypted and private.
 This is a situation where trust is sort of unavoidable, for my situation at least.
 So I trust Proton Drive more than another cloud provider because Proton Drive is secured by my Yubikey.
-This makes it more secure, if only marginally, than other options like safety deposit box, cloud storage or VM that dont have 2FA keys, or leaving the files with a relative.
+This makes it more secure, if only marginally, than other options like safety deposit box, cloud storage or VM that doen't have 2FA keys, or leaving the files with a relative.

 - Another cold backup of the warm backup is made and kept with relatives, just as a convenience recovery.
 This would be movies, music, very insensitive files, family photos, etc.